-Graced with a private beach, sand banks and a small reef, Safari Island Resort has 39 overwater bungalows along with 15 more Semi-Overwater Bungalows that are perched just on the edge of the island.
-The resort has only 30 beach bungalows, so it's a smaller hotel, with only one restaurant plus a coffee shop and bar.
+The Safari Island Resort and Spa features a private beach, sand banks, and a small accessible reef.
+Guests here will also find 39 overwater bungalows along with 15 more Semi-Overwater Bungalows that are perched just on the edge of the island.
+The resort also has 30 beach bungalows, but it is still on the smaller side and only houses one restaurant, a coffee shop, and a bar.

 This resort hosts a whole range of reviews, some good and some less than ideal.
 Positive reviews detail a great staff that are consistently friendly, views that impress and great food.
 Negative reviews touch on difficult Wi-Fi, semi clean rooms and lack of a manager on-site to help answer questions and take care of concerns.
 It is important to keep in mind though that this resort is newer and complaints may be from kinks that will work themselves out over time.